Kirsten Dunst & Naomi Watts Stun in Sheer Romantic Looks at Guggenheim Gala

 Watts’ dress featured fantastical embroidered designs on the breast and sheer bell-cap sleeves.
 She finished off her look with pointy-toed black pumps.

-While both Watts and Dunst opted for all-black, semi-sheer ensembles, Kate Mara stepped out in a yellow, floor-length dress with a plunging neckline, which she paired with metallic sandals.
+While both Watts and Dunst opted for all-black semisheer ensembles, Kate Mara stepped out in a yellow floor-length dress with a plunging neckline, which she paired with metallic sandals.

 Want more?